leviettung01/doanblockchain/README.md

 ### Usage

 1. Requires an Etherem wallet like [MetaMask](https://metamask.io/)
 2. You'll need some test BSC on the Binance network.
 Visit a <a href="https://testnet.binance.org/faucet-smart" target="_blank">faucet</a> to get some free test BSC.
-Make sure you've set your wallet network to `Binance`.
+Make sure you've set your wallet network to Binance.
 3. Visit the <a href="https://truffle-nft-game-p61smhd0l-hngovan.vercel.app/" target="_blank">Truffles NFT</a> website.
 4. Make sure your wallet is on the `Binance` test network.
 Press the "Connect" button.
 This will connect the wallet to the app so it can query the blockchain for your truffles.
 5. Go to mytruffle to make some truffles(first 2 is free)!Once you have have 2 truffles you can breed them and have baby truffles.